 Who is a ‘relevant person’?

 If the principal thinks you are mature enough to decide, you can choose an adult you want to be notified of your suspension as your relevant person.
 If the principal does not think you are mature enough to decide, they will notify your parents as your relevant person.

 If you do not live with your parents, either by court order or just informally, the principal can notify another adult you live with and who cares for you as your relevant person.
-If there is no parent or other adult available, the principal must notify a person nominated by the Department of Education and Early Childhood Development (the Education Department) as your relevant person.
+If there is no parent or other adult available, the principal must notify a person nominated by the Department of Education and Training (the Education Department) as your relevant person.

 How do I know why I’m suspended and how long I’m suspended for?

 The Notice of Suspension will state the reasons why you were suspended and the dates your suspension starts and ends.

 You can be suspended for up to five days at a time, unless the Regional Director of the Education Department gives the school permission to suspend you for longer.
 You cannot be suspended for more than 15 school days in a school year, unless the school gets permission from the Regional Director.

 Do I have to do school work while I am suspended?

 If you are suspended for less than three days, the school has to provide ‘meaningful work’ for you to do while you are suspended.
 If you are suspended for more than three days, the school has to write up a Student Absence Learning Plan and a Return to School Plan.
 The school must give you and your relevant person a copy of the plans.

 What if I disagree with the suspension or I have a complaint about the school?